muttoni/blog/_posts/2020-12-28-Implementing-a-Deep-Neural-Network-from-Scratch-Part-1.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Without being Neo from the matrix, you can make out the zero drawn as if in ascii text.
+<p>You don't have to be Neo (from The Matrix) to make out the zero above made up of numbers.
 This is because each value of the array represents a pixel value, in the case of grey scale, from 0 to 255 (from pure black to pure white).</p>
 <p>Given that this is a 2D matrix, we can access specific parts of the tensor using notation such as <code>zero[5:10,5:10]</code> which will output the rows from index 5 (included) to 10 (excluded) and the same for the columns.</p>

 </div>